-Soft Key Description EVENT MODE - default user that contains settings and features for 3 Event.
-Please refer to the 3 Event owner's manual.
+Soft Key Description EVENT MODE - default user that contains settings and Event features for 3 Event.
+Please refer to the 3 Event owner's mode manual.
 EDIT USER - provides utilities for adding new users, editing existing users.

-Soft Key Commands for Edit Profile Include:

-EDIT NAME - allows the user profile name to be changed.
+Jump Rec 0.0 14.20 ft Soft Key Commands for Edit Profile Include: EDIT NAME - allows the user profile name to be changed.
 NEXT SETTING - navigates to the next field.
 UP - DOWN - toggles through the settings within the field.
-CANCEL - cancels any setting changes that have been made on the screen.
+CANCEL - cancels any setting changes that have been made

 SAVE - saves the changes that have been made on the screen.
-EDIT ICONS - brings up soft key command to change user icon type and color.
+EDIT ICONS - brings up soft key command to change user